ashwinsingh7/Applied-Econometrics/README.md

 Regression Analysis: Ordinary Least Squares (OLS) regression was used to estimate the impact of each variable on the S&P 500 index.

-Diagnostic Testing:

 Multicollinearity: Variance Inflation Factor (VIF) was used to detect and eliminate highly correlated regressors.

 Autocorrelation: Breusch-Godfrey test identified serial correlation, corrected using HAC standard errors.

-Misspecification Errors: Ramsey’s RESET test ensured correct functional form.
+Misspecification Errors: Ramsey’s RESET test used to investigate model misspecification.

 Normality: Jarque-Bera test assessed residual distribution.